KyleJonas/ECE382/Lab 6/README.md

 ###Documentation
+I referenced Jasper Arneberg's code to help me fix a syntax error in initalizing the motor pins.
 I worked with Kevin Cabusora to help debugg my lab 6 code.
+He also helped my shoot my required functionality video.
+Sean Bapty also gave me the idea to use constants for the run times and turn lengths.